rossta/rossta.github.com/source/blog/2017-11-05-from-sprockets-to-webpacker.html.md

 }(function($) {
   // library code
   // ...
+}));
 ```

-Webpack recognizes both AMD `define` and Node.js style `require` to resolve modules.
-Since `slick-carousel` imports `jQuery`, it's now included in the `application.js` bundle.
+Webpack will recognize either AMD `define` or Node.js-style `require` to resolve modules.
+Since, as you can see in excerpt above, `slick-carousel` imports `jQuery`, it's now included in the `application.js` bundle.
 Webpack knows nothing about how we're including both `vendor.js` and `application.js` in the same HTML page, so it happily includes `jQuery` in both bundles—exactly as it's been instructed to do.

-Ok, so why didn't we see two jQuerys when we included `chosen-js`?
+Ok, but why didn't we see two jQuerys when we included `chosen-js`?

 Turns out, the Chosen jQuery plugin only works with browser globals, as described by [this issue on the chosen-js GitHub repository](https://github.com/harvesthq/chosen/issues/2215).
 It doesn't use a module loader pattern, so if we hadn't exported `jQuery` to global scope in the first place, it wouldn't have worked at all.
+In that case, we would have followed [this post that describes how to integrate Chosen with Webpack using the `imports-loader`](http://reactkungfu.com/2015/10/integrating-jquery-chosen-with-webpack-using-imports-loader/).

 When we import `chosen-js` in the `application.js` bundle, it attaches itself to the global `jQuery` instance we imported in `vendor.js`.
 When we then import `slick-carousel`, it subsequently imports `jQuery` again, which is represented by a separate "chunk" in Webpack.
 This new instance of `jQuery` clobbers the original instance in the global.
 Since the original instance is the one to which the Chosen plugin attached itself, no `$.fn.chosen` function appears in the browser.

 Luckily, you don't have to resort to global variables just to use Chosen or most other packages that fail to employ the module loader pattern.
 In most cases, there's a loader (or plugin) for that!
 The Webpack documentation devotes an entire [guide to shimming modules](https://webpack.js.org/guides/shimming/) that's worth your time.
-For a specific example, [here's a post that describes how to integrate Chosen with Webpack using the imports-loader](http://reactkungfu.com/2015/10/integrating-jquery-chosen-with-webpack-using-imports-loader/).

 If you're not able to shim a module, you can always resort to the [`script-loader`](https://webpack.js.org/loaders/script-loader/), which will evaluate the module in the global context.
 The main takeaway here is you may have to roll up your sleeves and dig into the source of your dependencies to understand whether they'll work in the Webpack context and/or whether you'll need to integrate with a loader or plugin.